andreww/fox/DoX/FoX_wcml.md

 **nsURI** *string* *scalar*: namespace URI to be used

 This adds a namespace to a CML file.
-NB This may only ever be called immediately after a `cmlBeginCml` call, before any output has been performed.
+NB This may only ever be called immediately after a `cmlBeginFile` call, before any output has been performed.
 Attempts to do otherwise will result in a runtime error.